Home/Blog/Lifestyle/Food & Nutrition/What Is Protein? Functions, Benefits, and Daily Requirements Explained

 You run the danger of missing out on those essential activities if you don’t get enough protein in your diet.
 This could eventually result in issues such as muscle loss, failure to grow, reduced heart and lungs function, and even premature death.

 Plant sources of protein include beans, nuts, and seeds, as well as animal sources such as meat and dairy products.
-Protein should account for 10% to 35% of your daily calories, according to the USDA. the function of proteins is found in every cell of your body, thus it’s critical to meet your protein needs.
+Protein should account for 10% to 35% of your daily calories, according to the USDA.
+The function of proteins is found in every cell of your body; thus, it’s critical to meet your protein needs.

 1. Tissue and Muscle Development